lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[ServiceNow] Create ticket/README.md

 ## Inputs / Variables to Set
 None

+## Necessary API Scopes
+Service Now has no table-level granular API scopes according to [this community conversation](https://www.servicenow.com/community/platform-privacy-security-blog/restrict-access-available-to-oauth-client-using-rest-api-auth/ba-p/2524938)

+So we use "all applications" scope.

 ## Comments on Functioning
 1. **ticketForm**: Ticket creation form with hardcoded fields
 2. **getUser**: Gets user information from email